WordPress Blogs: Endless Possibilities

 In general, the best way to keep users clicking around your site is to include relevant related links within the content itself (this is also the most SEO-friendly way as well).
 However, if you want to offer up some ‘suggested’ or ‘related’ posts at the end of the post, we can set that up for you.
 The most efficient way is to display posts based on the categories or tags set on the current post (for example, if you’ve tagged a post ‘chocolate’, the related posts will pull other posts with the same tag).
 This is a very efficient setup, albeit not always the smartest and sometimes the related posts are seemingly random (the more broad your categories are, the more random these posts might seem).

 For our clients who want more control over which related posts show beneath each post, we have a custom functionality we can implement that will let you hand-select related posts to display below each individual post.
 This may be more time consuming for you as you will have to hand select related posts for each and every post, but if you want full control, it is an option.

 The area in between the post and the comments is often a good place for another ad space or even a repeat of your subscription form and social media profiles.
-This can be set up as a widget area that you can edit as needed (examples: The Little Kitchen, Love & Olive Oil, A Farmgirl’s Dabbles).
+This can be set up as a widget area that you can edit as needed (examples: Love & Olive Oil, A Farmgirl’s Dabbles).

 Comments are built in to every wordpress blog, allowing your readers to comment and converse about each and every post.
 Comments are threaded, allowing you or your readers to reply to other comments easily.
 We can also include gravatars to visually enhance the comment display (you can get your own gravatar—or globally recognized avatar—at gravatar.com; it will show up on any site that supports them based on your personal email address).
 Users without a gravatar will get a default image, which we can customize to match your site.

 If you have posts with a large number of comments (such as giveaways), it can often slow down the site’s loading time.
 Sometimes it’s best to split the comments into pages, so only, say, 50 comments display on one page.

-We typically include basic social media sharing options on all sites, giving your readers the option to share your posts across a variety of networks and mediums.
-These buttons often include a Twitter, Facebook, and Pinterest buttons; we can also display buttons to Email a Friend, Favorite, StumbleUpon, and more, depending on exactly which services you want to utilize.
+Social share buttons give your readers the option to share your posts across a variety of networks.
+These buttons often include a Twitter, Facebook, and Pinterest buttons; we can also display buttons to Email a Friend, Bookmark, and more, depending on exactly which services you want to utilize.
 Plugins/services like Po.st, Shareaholic, AddThis.com and others will also allow you to display share counts as well as log in and view sharing statistics (how many people tweeted about a particular post, for example).
 Decide which services you want to utilize, and check out the different options to see which one you like best in terms of appearance/functionality

 If your blog has multiple authors or regular contributors, you might want to feature them with more than just their name.
-It is possible to add a ‘bio box’ to the end of each post, with the author’s image and bio, plus a link to view all posts by that author (example: the Cookful, Recipe Girl).
+It is possible to add a ‘bio box’ to the end of each post, with the author’s image and bio, plus a link to view all posts by that author (example: the Cookful, Simone’s Kitchen).